 Figure 18-5 | Standard Detail – Notes to the Designer

-Standard details are maintained and updated by the traffic-roadways section and can be updated at any time, so the designer should always download a copy from the website to ensure the most up-to-date detail.
+Standard details are maintained and updated by the traffic engineering section and can be updated at any time, so the designer should always download a copy from the website to ensure the most up-to-date detail.
 The standard details from DET4400 to DET4499 are used for signal design.